kaiachain/kaia-dapp-mono/README.md

 ![Lone explorer in the dark forest](home-banner.png)
-# Kaia DApp Mono 🧰 (currently being migrated from Klaytn)
+# Kaia DApp Mono 🧰

-> Start your web3 journey on Kaia with a complete DApp monorepo
+> Start your web3 journey on Kaia with this DApp monorepo

 **Kaia DApp Mono** takes an unopinionated approach to DApp development.
-Instead of forcing you to adopt our tech stack of choice, we provide you with code snippets that you can use to copy and paste into whichever framework/technical stack that you are using.
-You can always refer to the original framework documentation for troubleshooting as well as our Troubleshooting section for each component.
+Instead of forcing you to adopt our tech stack of choice, we provide you with code snippets, guidance, references, samples, public projects contributed by the community, bounty that you can leverage into whichever framework/technical stack/project that you are using or building.

-The included smart contract templates and front-end sample codes aim to provide you with everything you need to run a web product, along with additional tools, documentation, and tricks for building onchain.
+The included resources aim to provide you with everything you need to launch a proof of concept, minimal viable product or even completed product.
+Comes with additional tools, documentation, and tricks for building onchain.

-Whether you're a hackathon participant or an ambitious entrepreneur looking to establish the next successful project, this toolkit is designed with you in mind.
+Whether you're a hackathon participant or an ambitious entrepreneur looking to launch the next unicorn protocol, this monorepo is designed with you in mind.

 ## Getting started
+Below is the directory of the monorepo.

 ### [Bounty](/bounty/)
 Information about our Open Source contribution bounty program